 Growing your business or a blog takes time.
 That means you have to find time in your day to devote to writing.
 And marketing.
 And everything else.
 If you want to find time to work, you’ve got to minimize your decisions.
 An annual meal plan can help!

 Before I switched to meal planning this way, I didn’t plan very consistently at all.
 I struggled to find the time each week to sit down and figure out what we were going to eat.

 The kids were always asking what was for breakfast.
-And lunch.
-And dinner.
+Or lunch.
+Or dinner.

-When we’re done?
+And when we’re done?
 Our meal planning is done for a whole year.

-Talk about a time saver!
+Talk about a time and sanity saver!

 How to Make an Annual Meal Plan

 Meal planning doesn’t have to be daunting.
 Or complicated.

 If you’re a busy mom with young kids, you probably don’t have time to spend constantly trying new recipes, while you’re also growing a business.

 There’s not enough time in the day for everything after all.